Women in the Persian Constitutional Revolution: The beginning of the constitution

-Women and Conquer Tehran in the Constitutional Revolution
+Women and Conquering Tehran in the Constitutional Revolution

+During the Persian Constitutional Revolution, women collected money, gathered food and supplies, and joined demonstrations and boycotts.
+These participation efforts were not consistently documented in early historical accounts.
+Afsaneh Najmabadi describes early historical accounts of the revolution as "histories of men" that overlooked women's involvements and placed the focus instead on men who were active in the political sphere.
+Alongside clerics, merchants, and tribal leaders, women also engaged in political and social organizing.
+Women's participation in the military was logistical and supportive in most cases, but Bibi Maryam Bakhtiari was a notable example of a woman who took part directly in fighting.

+During the 1909 advance on Tehran, women prepared food and gathered bandages to help supply the fighters.
+Women sent messages and transported ammunition, moving supplies and materials during the major times of conflict.
+There are also records that show women were present in the city during parts of the fighting and that women contributed by delivering messages, bringing ammunition, and helping provide supplies needed for the revolution.
+Commander Bibi Maryam Bakhtiari organized supplies and coordinated the practical support needed for her forces during the campaign against Tehran.

-Commander Bibi Maryam Bakhtiari known as the daughter of Hossein Gholi Khan Ilkhani, sister of Ali-Qoli Khan Bakhtiari, Commander Asad, and wife of Zargham Al-Saltanah Bakhtiari, was one of the constitutional revolutionary women.
-She was a well-educated and an enlightened woman during that period of time.
-Bibi Maryam rose to support freedom-loving ones and did not hesitate to do anything about it.
+Commander Bibi Maryam Bakhtiari known as the daughter of Hossein Gholi Khan Ilkhani, sister of Ali-Qoli Khan Bakhtiari, Commander Asad, and wife of Zargham Al-Saltanah Bakhtiari, was one of the constitutional revolutionary women, one who participated in the revolutionary and political activities.
+She was a well-educated and an enlightened woman during that time period, rising to support freedom and taking action.
 She was also an expert in shooting and horse racing techniques.
 Since she was the Khan's spouse, she had the opportunity to be in charge of horse riders, and was supported by constitutionalists at urgent times of wars.
 Commander Bibi Maryam Bakhtiari was one of the main proponents of Ali-Qoli Khan Bakhtiari to conquer Tehran.
 She wrote in various letters and telegrams between the heads of the tribe and the spectacular speeches of the tribe's leaders to fight the minor tyranny (Mohammad Ali Shah Qajar's tyranny).
 Bibi Maryam was also known as one of the anti-colonial and authoritarian characters of the Qajar era.

-Commander Bibi Maryam Bakhtiari, before the Triumph of Tehran, secretly entered Tehran with some of the riders and settled down in her father's house, Hossein Saghafi.
-Once the attack on Sardar Asad was brought to Tehran, she stoned the roof of the house overlooking Baharestan Square, and with some of Bakhtiari's riders, engaged in the war.
-She even captured a gun herself and fought with Ghazaghan.
+Before the Triumph of Tehran, she secretly entered Tehran with some of the riders and settled down in her father's house, Hossein Saghafi.
+Once the attack on Sardar Asad was brought to Tehran, she stood on the roof of the house overlooking Baharestan Square, and with some of Bakhtiari's riders, engaged in the war.
 Her role in conquering Tehran increased her popularity in the tribe and gained a lot of supporters, who honored her as a commander.